 Fluorocarbon leaders don’t stretch much, so it’s easier to feel smaller bites.
 These leaders are even more resistant to abrasion and provide excellent knot strength.
 Fluorocarbon leaders don’t absorb water and don’t deteriorate in UV light.

-The only real disadvantages to fluorocarbon leaders are that they’re slightly more expensive and tend to sink in water.
+The only real disadvantages to fluorocarbon are that they’re slightly more expensive and tend to sink in water.

 Wire Fishing Leader